andrewk/biodome/README.md

 <a name="sensors"></a>
 ## Sensors
 A Sensor reads a value, which is provided by its Driver.
+Sensors are INPUT.
 The Driver could be talking to I2C, 1-wire (owfs), UART, TCP, HTTP, shell calls; whatever you can access from node.
 Existing Drivers are in [lib/drivers](../blob/master/lib/drivers).

 The Driver instance is injected into the Sensor at instantiation: